MystenLabs/sui/crates/sui-framework/docs/validator_set.md

     <a href="validator_set.md#0x2_validator_set_adjust_stake_and_gas_price">adjust_stake_and_gas_price</a>(&<b>mut</b> self.active_validators);

-    // Delegation switches must be processed before delgation deposits and withdraws so that the
+    // Delegation switches must be processed before delegation deposits and withdraws so that the
     // rewards portion of the delegation switch can be added <b>to</b> the new <a href="validator.md#0x2_validator">validator</a>'s pool when we
     // process pending delegations.
     <a href="validator_set.md#0x2_validator_set_process_pending_delegation_switches">process_pending_delegation_switches</a>(self, ctx);